|||

 Database as a service

-Database-as-as-service is one of the coming decade’s most promising business models.
+is one of the coming decade’s most promising business models.
 Already services like MongoHQ (MongoDB), Cloudant (CouchDB), and Amazon RDS (MySQL) are offering fully hosted and managed databases to apps running in EC2.
 Like IaaS, DaaS promises remove up-front capex costs, and bring efficiency of scale and specialization in the admin and operation of databases.
 Although these services are still very young, the potential benefit of being able to outsource all the headaches of running and scaling your app’s database are enormous.

 DaaS also goes hand-in-glove with polyglot persistence.
 Thanks to database services, you won’t need to learn how to sysadmin/DBA for every datastore you use – you can instead outsource that job to a service provider specializing in each database.
 One of the reasons databases have historically had a tribal affiliation (someone is a “MySQL guy” or a “Postgres gal” or an “Oracle guy,” but rarely two or all three) is because of the time investment in learning how to admin whatever database you use.
 DaaS removes that barrier and opens up even greater possibility for polyglot persistence in production use.